Hello Out There

 A modern-day warrior, Quiessence Phillips has spent the past fifteen years in public and private sectors changing the cybersecurity aiming to change the industry for the better.
 A graduate of New York City College of Technology, Phillips uses her talents, knowledge, and wisdom to create and execute strategies that produce impact and innovation in cybersecurity.
 As an adjunct professor at New York University Tandon School of Engineering she had the opportunity to apply that inspiration in the classroom, and as Deputy CISO for the City of New York she created and centralized a one-of-a-kind Threat Management program for the municipality.
 She’s also the co-founder of non-profit organization JOURNi, a tech education non-profit based in Webdroid’s own home of Detroit, MI!
 Today she works to establish one of the most popular back-end languages in the world: Amazon Work Services or as it’s commonly known: AWS.
 She has played an integral role in the quality control and implementation of the language and world-wide.

-By Angelica Williams - Content Coordinator
+Angelica Williams: Content Coordinator

 When not writing about the latest in gaming news, Angelica can be found holding a controller and playing whatever her most recent fixation is.
 Hobbies include reading, writing, gaming, and archery - though not necessarily in that order.

-read More from
+read More from the